About MQX Quilt Festivals

-Machine Quilters Exposition, LLC (MQX) is an annual machine quilting show and conference founded by machine quilters, Janet-Lee Santeusanio and Mary Schilke.
-MQX embraces all machine quilters, regardless of the size or model of machine used to complete the quilting process.
+MQX Quilt Festivals (Machine Quilters Exposition, LLC) is an annual quilt show and conference founded by machine quilters, Janet-Lee Santeusanio and Mary Schilke.

-What started out as a get together for longarm quilters in New England rapidly morphed into the largest machine quilting show in the United States.
-Well known for its friendliness, attention to detail and dedication to their vendors, students and teachers, certainly had humble beginnings.....
+What began as a get-together for longarm quilters in New England, rapidly morphed into the largest convention of this type in the United States.
+Well-known for its friendliness, attention to detail, top educators, and dedication to their students, vendors and faculty, certainly had humble beginnings.

 MQX Quilt Festival - New England takes place each April in Manchester, New Hampshire (April 6-9, 2016)